Am-White/passwordGenerator/README.md

 ## Description

 Random Password Generator is a web app that creates random passwords for user's convenience.
-The user selects whether to include certain character sets (lowercase letters, uppercase letters, numeric characters, and/or special characters) as possible characters in the password, and selects the desired length for the password.
+The user selects whether to include certain character sets (lowercase letters, uppercase letters, numeric characters, and/or special characters) as possible characters in the password, and selects the desired length for the password between 8 and 128 characters.
 Guarantees at least one of each desired character type in the returned password.
-Password can be any length, but in current development to limit password length to between 8 and 128 characters.

-Application uses confirm, prompt, and alert methods in its current version, but in development to use DOM manipulation for a more user interactive experience.
-This will also allow user to return a random password with every push of a button, instead of having to refresh to restart the process.

 ---